reykayanti/reykayanti/README.md

-### Hallo!
-Im 👋
+###

-Hi, I'm Eka.
+Hi, I'm Eka👋.
 I'm interested in code and art.
 I like to solve problems that exist in daily activities.
 It made me a little more savvy about how to decode.

 - 🔭 I’m currently internship on Asia Cyber University